niksu/pax/examples/TCP/README.md

 $ sudo mono examples/Bin/Echo.exe --address 127.0.0.1 --port 7000 -v
 ```

-For either TCwraP or TCPuny, to test them run this rom another terminal:
+For either TCwraP or TCPuny, to test them run this from another terminal:
 ```
 $ telnet 127.0.0.1 7000
 ```